 Under the terms of the UOA, each party is entitled to nominate natural gas deliveries based on their working interest share of Unit production plus any natural gas not nominated by the other party.
-To the extent Alvopetro's working interest is reduced following the redetermination Alvopetro's entitlement to natural gas production from the Unit will be reduced resulting in lower revenues and cash flows in the future.
+To the extent Alvopetro's working interest is reduced following the decision of the Tribunal, Alvopetro's entitlement to natural gas production from the Unit will be reduced resulting in lower revenues and cash flows in the future.
 Alvopetro's GSA has ship-or-pay obligations which may give rise to penalties if Alvopetro is unable to deliver the specified firm volumes under the contract as a result of reduced natural gas allocations from the Unit following the redetermination.
-The terms of the GSA allow Alvopetro to adjust such firm volumes with at least 60 days notice.
-To the extent Alvopetro's working interest is increased following the redetermination, Alvopetro will be entitled to additional natural gas production allocations from the Unit which may increase future natural gas revenues, subject to demand.
+The terms of the GSA in effect as of January 1, 2025 allow Alvopetro to adjust such firm volumes on 60 days notice in the event of a reduction in working interest following a redetermination.

 NGL production from the Unit is shared by each party according to working interest.
-Following a redetermination and a change in working interest, future NGL sales will be adjusted according to the new working interest.
-In addition, while there is no adjustment for past pricing variances on the NGL sales, the provisions of the UOA include a mechanism to adjust the share of NGL production to the party with an increased working interest following the redetermination by an additional 5% to recover the historical shortfall on past NGL volumes with increased future NGL volumes.
-To the extent Alvopetro's working interest decreases following the redetermination, Alvopetro's share of NGL sales from the Unit will be adjusted to this new lower working interest less the additional 5% adjustment, contributing to lower revenues and future cash flows.
-To the extent Alvopetro's working interest increases following the redetermination, Alvopetro's share of NGL sales from the Unit will be adjusted to this new higher working interest plus the additional 5% adjustment, potentially contributing to higher revenues and cash flows.
+Following the Order, Alvopetro is currently entitled to 56.2% of the NGL production from the Unit plus an additional 5% until it has recovered the shortfall of historical NGL production (where Alvopetro received only 49.1% of NGL production).
+To the extent Alvopetro's working interest is reduced following the decision of the Tribunal, Alvopetro's share of NGL sales from the Unit will be adjusted to this new lower working interest less the additional 5% adjustment, contributing to lower revenues and future cash flows.

 Any reduction in revenues from a reduction in Alvopetro's working interest in the Unit may have a material adverse effect on Alvopetro's financial condition, financial performance and funds flow from operations.
-This may also necessitate a reduction or cancellation of dividends paid on Alvopetro Common Shares.
-While historically virtually all of the Company's natural gas sales have come from the Caburé field, the Company's 100% owned and operated Murucututu natural gas field commenced production in 2022 and additional development is planned to increase production from this field.
-The Company has proved plus probable reserves in Murucututu of 4.6 MMboe as described in Statement of Reserves Data and Other Oil and Gas Information and additional risk best estimated contingent resources and risked best estimate prospective resources of 5.4 MMboe and 9.6 Mmboe, respectively, as outlined in Schedule B to this AIF.
-There can be no assurance, however, that production from Murucututu will be sufficient to offset any reduction from Caburé as a result of the redetermination.
+This may also necessitate a reduction or cancellation of dividends paid on Common Shares.
+While historically virtually all of the Company's natural gas sales have come from the Caburé field, production from the Company's 100% owned and operated Murucututu natural gas field increased in 2024 representing 9% of total natural gas sales in 2024 and 23% in the fourth quarter of 2024 once the 183-A3 well was on production.
+Additional development is planned to increase production from this field.
+The Company has proved plus probable reserves in Murucututu of 4.6 MMboe as described in Statement of Reserves Data and Other Oil and Gas Information and additional risk best estimated contingent resources and risked best estimate prospective resources of 4.5 MMboe and 10.2 Mmboe, respectively, as outlined in Schedule B to this AIF.
+There can be no assurance, however, that production from Murucututu will be sufficient to offset any reduction in working interest from Caburé following the decision of the Tribunal.